 “This “investment’ or “infusion” into the market could not have come at a better time.
 As much as I think Evan Siddall (CEO of CMHC) has run a very very tight ship, it turns out, he laid out the ammo when he absolutely had to.”

-He continues, “It was incredibly impressive how fast it happened and the long-term commitment to continuing the infusion.
+He continued, “It was incredibly impressive how fast it happened and the long-term commitment to continuing the infusion.
 A lot of people will argue that propping up Canadian housing is the last thing we need.
 That correction will bring on affordable housing for all!
-But, to me, that's a pipe dream.
-Letting the market collapse on itself would bring such a mass amount of pain throughout so many of the "FIRE" industries (Finance Insurance Real Estate) and not to mention construction, that it would create much more of a long-standing mess to climb out of than having housing that's a little out of reach currently.”
+But, to me, that’s a pipe dream.
+Letting the market collapse on itself would bring such a mass amount of pain throughout so many of the “FIRE” industries (Finance Insurance Real Estate) and not to mention construction, that it would create much more of a long-standing mess to climb out of than having housing that’s a little out of reach currently.”

-“I also think we're going to see wholesale changes in the mortgage market (already seeing), especially for investors.
+“I also think we’re going to see wholesale changes in the mortgage market (already seeing), especially for investors.
 So, gradually, I do expect that the market will rebound however lending will be a lot tighter than it is today.
-Which - in turn - may indeed slow things enough for people to catch up and get on the bus,” Mortgage Jake explains.
+Which – in turn – may indeed slow things enough for people to catch up and get on the bus,” Jake explained.